perfsonar/psconfig-web/docs/API.md

 PWA allows you to create / update meshconfig via REST API.
 You can use this to automate various configuration administration.

+## Get Access token

-Before you can start using the API, you need to obtain the access token.
+Before you can start using the API, you need to obtain an access token.

 Login to your PWA server, and run something like following..